Nested resources

 field (the So it’s our preference to have validations for different fields on individual lines.
 You don’t have to use two lines to do it; we can still be friends. |

-Now, when you run bundle exec spec/features/creating_tickets_spec.rb
+Now, when you run bundle exec spec/features/creating_tickets_spec.rb, the

 entire feature passes: